 A dominant shareholder-director acting in her own interests

-A shareholder-director may overstep his or her limits of authority intentionally because she disagrees with the other director-shareholders.
-She may believe what she does is for the greater good of the company, or she may do it for personal gain.
+A shareholder-director may overstep their limits of authority intentionally because they disagree with the other director-shareholders.
+They may believe what they do is for the greater good of the company, or they may do it for personal gain.
 Overriding what has been agreed is unlikely to happen for the most important decisions, but it is reasonably common to find a dominant shareholder-director taking lesser decisions without consulting or notifying anyone else.

-The employment status of a shareholder-director gives her additional leverage over non-employed owners.
-If other shareholders object or complain, she can threaten great disturbance and expense by taking what is an employment related dispute to an employment tribunal.
+The employment status of a shareholder-director gives them additional leverage over non-employed owners.
+If other shareholders object or complain, they can threaten great disturbance and expense by taking what is an employment related dispute to an employment tribunal.

-The threat is not powerful because she is likely to win at a tribunal, but rather because the disruption to the business of defending against a shareholder-director is costly, and the other owners are likely not to take the risk.
+The threat is not powerful because they are likely to win at a tribunal, but rather because the disruption to the business of defending against a shareholder-director is costly, and the other owners are likely not to take the risk.